COVID-19 Travel Advisory Notice

-Cases of coronavirus (COVID-19) have been confirmed in Sri Lanka but are slowly increasing and the Sri Lankan Government is taking measures to prevent the spread of the virus.
-You should comply with screening measures put in place by the authorities.
-See Return to the UK
+Cases of coronavirus (COVID-19) are low in Sri Lanka but are slowly increasing and the Sri Lankan Government are taking measures to prevent the spread of the virus.
+You should comply with screening measures put in place by the authorities and airlines.

-The Sri Lankan healthcare system will come under significant further strain as the number of cases increases.
-Access to routine and emergency healthcare may be limited.
+The Sri Lankan healthcare system may come under strain if the number of cases increases.
+However vaccinations for COVID-19 have started.

-If you need emergency medical assistance during your trip, dial 011 2691111 and ask for an ambulance.
+If you need emergency medical assistance during your trip, dial 1912 from a local phone number and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.

 Emergency medical treatment isn’t easily available outside main cities, and you may have to be brought to Colombo for treatment.
-Medical facilities are not always of a standard expected in the UK, particularly outside Colombo.
 Treatment in private hospitals can be expensive and the options for repatriation to the UK or neighbouring countries in an emergency are limited and very expensive.
-Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 You can find more information about cases in Sri Lanka on http://epid.gov.lk/web/index.php?lang=en or https://www.hpb.health.gov.lk/en